jtpio/jtpio.github.io/_posts/2016-01-09-music-events-globe.md

 That's all I got for today.

 I personally use it pretty often to look at the artists I would like to see live one day.
-It gives a better idea of where they play, which could be useful forplanning trips and vacation.
+It gives a better idea of where they play, which could be useful for planning trips and vacation.

 The project is on [Github](//github.com/jtpio/music-globe), check it out for the source code and technical details.